Capital Gains Tax Rates

 | Collectibles | 28% | Art, antiques, coins, stamps, precious metals, gems, wine |

-The NIIT is calculated on the lesser of net investment income or the amount your MAGI exceeds the threshold.
-Investment income includes capital gains, dividends, interest, rents, and royalties.
+NIIT applies to the lesser of: (a) net investment income, or (b) the amount MAGI exceeds the threshold.
+Investment income subject to NIIT includes capital gains, qualified dividends, interest, rents, royalties, and passive business income.

 Maximum Effective Federal Rates (Including NIIT)